phpservermon/phpservermon/README.md

 ### Language

 The server monitor uses language files.
-That means that any regular text you see on the screen can easily be changed without having to digg through the code.
+That means that any regular text you see on the screen can easily be changed without having to dig through the code.
 These language files are stored in the directory "lang".
 The language that's being used by the monitor is defined in the config table.
 If you like you can make changes to the language file or even add a new one.